Frequently Asked Questions About Cleft Lip And Cleft Palate

 Whether it is concerns with feeding or speech, you can start building your child’s team now.

-At District Speech And Language Therapy, we can help your child with cleft lip and palate speech therapy.
+At District Speech and Language Therapy, we can help your child with speech therapy for cleft lip and cleft palate.

-Keep reading for answers to some frequently asked questions about cleft lip and cleft palate.
+Keep reading for answers to some frequently asked questions about cleft lip and cleft palate and how speech therapy can help your child.

 What Is Cleft Palate?